Fat Blaster Review - Does This Metabolism Booster Work?

 Additional ingredients found in Fat Blaster are vegetable stearate and stearic acid.

 Fat Blaster is a diet pill that comes in the form of a tablet and is marketed toward both men and women.
 Alternate diet pills recommended for men and women is Hydroxycut which acts as a fat burner to boost the metabolism and endurance to promote weight loss.
 This weight loss supplement aims to convert carbohydrates into energy, increase the user's metabolism, suppress hunger and burn away body fat cells.
 Some of the primary components offered in Fat Blaster are Citrus Aurantium (boosts the metabolism and assists with the fat burning process), Chromium Chelate (normalizes blood sugar levels) hydroxycitric Acid, which comes from Garcinia Cambogia fruit (prevents new fat cells from forming and turns carbohydrates into energy as opposed to fat) and Hoodia Gordonii (suppresses appetite).
 Fat Blaster is sold online for $59.95 per 120 tablets.
+It should be noted Protandim, similar to helping bodily functions, it helps consumers relieve themselves of stress and combat early signs of aging.

 - Fat Blaster is caffeine-free and sugar-free.